Karina-Marchenko/Karina-Marchenko-CNU/_posts/2021-04-15-Grant Process & Reflection.md

 # Grant Process & Reflection

-My project is all about Music technology in the Digital humanities space.
+My project is all about **Music Technology** in the Digital humanities space.
-Music technology has many aspects, but what I will be focusing on in my project is coding and the history of music technology.
+Music technology has many aspects, but what I will be focusing on in my project is **coding and the history of music technology.**
 This project interests me because I have spent my whole college career studying music and, more specifically, focusing on music technology in my last two years.
 Music is a vast subject with many sub-subjects to be learned.
 The best part about the music world is that many don’t know that music technology plays a significant role in what comes next in technology.